PolyArch/cs259/07-exams.md

 papers to answer the questions.
 These questions will be primarily short-essay questions, focusing on concept synthesis and relationships.
-I will only test on subjects that are discussed in class, though the question may be regarding an aspect which we did not directly discuss.
+I will only test on subjects that are discussed in class or are in the required readings, though the question may be regarding an aspect which we did not directly discuss.

 My intention behind using take-home exams is to encourage deep reflection on concepts we learned about (rather than focusing on material-cramming) and also